aoy9/EPIC-Portfolio/EPIC Portfolio.md

 ## EPIC Experience

 ### Pi's and Python
 * This course was an introduction to the wide field of computer science, including lessons on computer hardware and the code which allows machines to perform such tasks.
-* Be sure to incorporate your use of professional workforce readiness skills in addition to the content you learned.
+Throughout the course there were many instances where effective collaboration assisted greatly in the completion of tasks.
+Effective and respectful communication and professionalism also ensured that everyone's voices are heard especially when people are advocating or contributing to the classroom.

 ### Workforce Readiness
-- What did you learn through these skills being part of EPIC?
+* These skills shaped my understanding of the expectations of a clean, respectful and productive workplace within the industry.
+Practicing such skills also helped me be more engaged and helpful in collaborative tasks.

 ### Professional Experiences
 - Work Site tours